Bandeirainveste/bandeirainveste.github.io/index.md

 where I've been since 2022.
 Flashbots is an R&D organization founded to illuminate, democratize, and distribute maximal extractable value (MEV) through open research and products.
 MEV is the value extractable by any agent when a privileged actor holds ordering rights over a system in which participants compete for a scarce opportunity.
-Our team brings together economics, mechanism design, distributed systems, cryptography, and open source development to work on problems relevant to Ethereum.
-You can learn about our work in progress in the [research problem database](https://www.flashbots.net/research-database) and our past research in the [research publication website](https://flashbots.github.io/mev-research/).
+I manage a multidisciplinary research team spanning economics, mechanism design, distributed systems, cryptography, and open-source development to work on problems relevant to Ethereum.
+You can learn about our work in progress in the
+[research problem database](https://www.flashbots.net/research-database) and our past research in the [research publication website](https://flashbots.github.io/mev-research/).

 I also serve as Research Program Manager for [IC3](https://www.initc3.org/), the